jetmartin/responsive-lazy-loader/README.md

 ###CSS

-The image size must be 100% for the image to be "responsive" it means that the image will be adjusted to the parent element.
-You must steup your breakpoint to never upscale an image and load the smallest image just bigger than the maximum display width.
+The image size must be at 100% for the image to be "responsive", it means that the image will be adjusted to the parent element.
+You must set up your breakpoint to never upscale an image and to load the image closest to the maximum display width.

-As an exemple if your site is 1200px on desktop you have to load an image as close as possible as 1200px but on a phone, if you max-width is 320 pixels, you have to load a smaller image as close as possible as 320 but not smallest.</p>
+For example, if your site is 1200px on desktop you have to load an image as close as possible to 1200px but on a phone, if your max-width is 320 pixels, you have to load an image as close as possible to 320 but not too small.</p>

-For a nice display, you need to use a "loader" background for the images and/or an outline.
+For a nice display, you need to use a "loader" background for the images and/or outline.
 It could be something like :

 ```css